-THE BOARD UNANIMOUSLY RECOMMENDS THAT YOU VOTE FOR THE RATIFICATION OF GRANT THORNTON LLP AS OUR INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM FOR 2023.
+THE BOARD UNANIMOUSLY RECOMMENDS THAT YOU VOTE FOR THE RATIFICATION OF GRANT THORNTON LLP AS OUR INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM FOR 2024.

 Our Audit Committee is responsible for appointing, replacing, compensating and overseeing the work of our independent auditor.
-Grant Thornton LLP, has served as the Company's independent registered public accounting firm since August 2013.
+Grant Thornton LLP ("Grant Thornton"), an independent registered accounting firm, has served as the Company's independent auditor since August 2013.
 See "Audit Committee Report" above for further information.